qbaty/MaidJS/README.md

 MaidJS
 ======

-A proxy server of NodeJS, It can help you solve a lot of problem during your working.
+A proxy server of NodeJS, but just a proxy.
+It like a maid help you to deal with a lot of things.